Craigacp/MIToolbox/README.md

 than communication channels and so expect all the data to be available before execution and sample their own probability distributions from the data.

+All functions expect the inputs to be vectors or matrices of doubles.

 Functions contained:
  - Entropy
  - Conditional Entropy